Category Archives: Dutch Royals

 The access to the royal crypt in the foreground; Credit – By Sander van der Wel from Netherlands – Royal grave tomb and the grave of Willem van Oranje, CC BY-SA 2.0, https://commons.wikimedia.org/w/index.php?curid=28146859

 In 1650, Mary was pregnant with her first child when her husband Willem II fell ill with smallpox.
 He died on November 6, 1650, at the age of 24, and was buried in the crypt at the Nieuwe Kerk in Delft.
-Eight days later, on November 14, 1650, Mary gave birth to her only child Willem III, Prince of Orange who went on to marry his first cousin Mary, the eldest surviving child of the future King James II of England.
+Eight days later, on November 14, 1650, Mary gave birth to her only child Willem III, Prince of Orange who would marry his first cousin Mary, the eldest surviving child of the future King James II of England.
 Following the Glorious Revolution of 1688 in which James II was deposed, they jointly reigned as King William III and Queen Mary II.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.